python/cpython/Doc/library/decimal.rst

    Numerical overflow.

-   Indicates the exponent is larger than :attr:`Emax` after rounding has occurred.
+   Indicates the exponent is larger than :attr:`Context.Emax` after rounding has occurred.
 If not trapped, the result depends on the rounding mode, either pulling inward to the largest representable finite number or rounding outward to ``Infinity``.
 In either case, :class:`Inexact` and :class:`Rounded`